Genevieve Saenz,MA, Licensed Marriage and Family Therapist Associate

 Do you take insurance?

 Nope.
 There are a whole lot of reasons for that, but let me just say that I do take HSA/FSA cards and I can give you a super bill, with a diagnosis on it, if you would like to attempt to be reimbursed.
-Also, keep in mind that I tend to work in a fairly short term model with my clients.
+There are sliding scale slots available for relationship and family counseling sessions.

 Do I have to make art?